-Appendix 8 The Seven Golden Rules to Sharing Information
+Appendix 7 Seven Golden Rules to Sharing Information

-- 1. Remember that the General Data Protection Regulation (GDPR), Data Protection Act 2018 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately. - 2.
+- 1. Remember that the Data Protection Act 1998 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living persons is shared appropriately. - 2.
 Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - 3.
-Seek advice from other practitioners, or your information governance lead, if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - 4.
-Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
-Under the GDPR and Data Protection Act 2018 you may share information without consent if, in your judgement, there is a lawful basis to do so, such as where safety may be at risk.
+Seek advice for other practitioners if you are in any doubt about sharing the information concerned, without disclosing the identity of the person where possible. - 4.
+Share with informed consent where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
+You may still share information without consent if, in your judgement, there is a good reason to do so, such as where safety may be at risk.
 You will need to base your judgement on the facts of the case.
-When you are sharing or requesting personal information from someone, be clear of the basis upon which you are doing so.
-Where you do not have consent, be mindful that an individual might not expect information to be shared. - 5.
-Consider safety and well-being: base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - 6.
-Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely (see principles). - 7.
+When you are sharing or requesting personal information from someone, be certain of the basis upon which you are doing so.
+Where you have consent, be mindful that an individual might not expect information to be shared. - 5.
+Consider safety and well-being: Base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - 6.
+Necessary, proportionate, relevant, adequate, accurate, timely and secure:Ensure that the information you share is necessary for the purpose for which you are sharing it, it shared only with those people who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely. - 7.
 Keep a record of your decision and the reasons for it whether it is to share information or not.
 If you decide to share, then record what you have shared, with whom and for what purpose.

-Taken from Information Sharing: advice for practitioners providing safeguarding services to children, young people, parents -and carers (2018) HM Government
+Taken from Information Sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers (2015) HM Government

-Appendix 9 Role of the Designated Safeguarding Lead (DSL) and Deputies
+Appendix 8 Role of the Designated Safeguarding Lead (DSL) and Deputy

-Governing bodies should appoint an appropriate member of staff, from the school leadership team, to take the role of designated safeguarding lead.
-The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
-This should be explicit within the role-holders job description.
+Governing bodies, proprietors and management committees should appoint an appropriate member of staff, from the school leadership team, to take the role of designated safeguarding lead.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection.
+This should be explicit within the role-holder's job description.
 This person should have the appropriate status and authority within the establishment to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and/or to support other staff to do so and to contribute to the assessment of children.
+They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings - and to support other staff to do so - and to contribute to the assessment of children.

-Deputy safeguarding leads
+Deputy designated safeguarding leads